coleifer/peewee/docs/peewee/cookbook.rst

     concurrent_db = SqliteDatabase('stats.db', threadlocals=True)

-The above implementation stores connection state in a thread local and will only use that connection for a given thread.
-Pysqlite can share a connection across threads, so if you would prefer to reuse a connection in multiple threads:
+With the above peewee stores connection state in a thread local; each thread gets its own separate connection.

+Alternatively, Python sqlite3 module can share a connection across different threads, but you have to disable runtime checks to reuse the single connection:

 .. code-block:: python